DarkoKuzmanovic/the-gaming-nook/small-tweaks-todo.md

 - [ ] Add subtle shake animation when trying invalid moves

 ### Visual Feedback

-- [ ] Add confetti animation when validating a card
+- [x] Add confetti animation when validating a card
 - [ ] Show "+X points" floating text when scoring happens
-- [ ] Add glow effect to newly placed cards for 2 seconds
+- [x] Add glow effect to newly placed cards for 5 seconds
 - [ ] Pulse animation on cards that can be picked during draft
 - [ ] Add victory fanfare sound and animation on game win
 - [ ] Show streak indicator when placing multiple cards of same color